TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/migration_guides/hdsl_migration_guide_2025_00.md

 5. **SysConfig errors**
    - Ensure HDSL module is added and configured in `.syscfg` file
+\cond SOC_AM243X
    - 225 MHz supports single channel only
-   - 300 MHz requires load share mode (AM243x ICSSG only)
+   - 300 MHz requires load share mode to be enabled
+   - 300 MHz is needed when multiple channels are enabled
    - Channel 2 requires channel 0 to be enabled (TX_PRU overlay dependency)

-6. **CopyTable member name changes**
-   - Update loadAddr1/runAddr1 to load_addr1/run_addr1 etc.
+\endcond

+6. <b><code>\#include "pruss_intc_mapping.h"</code> causes compilation error</b>
+   - The file `pruss_intc_mapping.h` has been deleted
+   - Remove the `#include` directive from your application
+   - INTC configuration is now handled via SysConfig

 ## Additional Resources